Israel launched strikes on Iran in a retaliatory attack. Here’s what we know

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Mostafa Salem, Alex Marquardt, Jeremy Diamond, Lauren Izso, Artemis Moshtaghian, Eugenia Yosef, Matthew Chance, Nechirvan Mando, Zeena Saifi, Alex Stambaugh, Samantha Waldenberg, Kayla Tausche, Paul P. Murphy, Isaac Yee, Avery Schmitz, Hamdi Alkhshali and Tara John contributed reporting.
+CNN’s Mostafa Salem, Eyad Kourdi, Tim Lister, Alex Marquardt, Jeremy Diamond, Lauren Izso, Artemis Moshtaghian, Eugenia Yosef, Matthew Chance, Nechirvan Mando, Zeena Saifi, Alex Stambaugh, Samantha Waldenberg, Kayla Tausche, Paul P. Murphy, Isaac Yee, Avery Schmitz, Hamdi Alkhshali and Tara John contributed reporting.